 3. Requirements and tests

 3.1.
 All vehicles shall be equipped with an OBD system so designed, constructed and installed in a vehicle as to enable it to identify types of deterioration or malfunction over the entire life of the vehicle.
-In achieving this objective the approval authority shall accept that vehicles which have travelled distances in excess of the Type V durability distance (according to Annex 9 of this Regulation) referred to in paragraph 3.3.1., may show some deterioration in OBD system performance such that the emission limits given in paragraph 3.3.2. may be exceeded before the OBD system signals a failure to the driver of the vehicle.
+In achieving this objective the approval authority shall accept that vehicles which have travelled distances in excess of the Type V durability distance (according to Annex 9 to this Regulation) referred to in paragraph 3.3.1. of this annex, may show some deterioration in OBD system performance such that the emission limits given in paragraph 3.3.2. may be exceeded before the OBD system signals a failure to the driver of the vehicle.

 3.1.1.
 Access to the OBD system required for the inspection, diagnosis, servicing or repair of the vehicle shall be unrestricted and standardised.
 All emission-related fault codes shall be consistent with paragraph 6.5.3.4. of Appendix 1 to this annex.